ghostcap-gaming/BanBlade/README.md

 Brought to you by **GhostCap**.

+Edit: Development has been halted on just a CS2/Source version for now while we focus on something that can work for any game.

 BanBlade is the next generation of ban management for Counter Strike 2, designed exclusively for Discord.
 Say goodbye to old school systems like Sourcebans++ and embrace the future with BanBlade.
 This revolutionary system provides an intuitive and real-time experience without the need for a clunky web interface that gets outdated every year.
 Players can check their ban status directly within Discord, ensuring swift and clear communication.

 ![screenshot](https://i.imgur.com/93j4Vsi.png)